Green waste and cardboard collection

 If you have more than a bin full of garden waste.

 If you occasionally have more garden waste than can fit into your green-lidded bin then you can place up to six additional sacks next to your green-lidded bin for collection.
 Please place additional garden waste in open sacks, not tied.
 These sacks will be returned to you but may not be in a re-usable condition.
-The council has a selection of re-usable garden waste bags provided through a separate funding scheme by the Kent Waste Partnership, contact the waste team for a sample of these bags.
+The council has a supply of re-usable garden waste bags - contact the waste team for a sample.